 Earlier this week I discussed my chickens as livestock.
-You can read about it on “Butchering an Injured Chicken.”
+You can read about it in “Butchering an Injured Chicken.”
 Keeping chickens for pets is a relatively new pastime.
 With the switch from an agrarian culture to a predominantly urban and suburban culture, most people have never raised chickens.
-They go to the grocery store to purchase cartons of uniformly colored and shaped eggs and Styrofoam packaged cuts of meat.
+They go to the grocery store to purchase cartons of uniformly colored and shaped eggs and Styrofoam-packaged cuts of meat.
 There is a very real disconnect between the animals we see in children’s books on picturesque farms and the end product we put on our plates.

 This post contains affiliate links for products you may find useful.
 I make a referral fee or a small commission if you purchase products through these links.
-Please see disclosure below.
+Please see the disclosure below.

-For many people there is a desire to return to a more pastoral way of life.
+For many people, there is a desire to return to a more pastoral way of life.
 The idea of a small flock of chickens scratching about in the yard under an apple tree is very tempting.
-More and more suburbanites are keeping a few hens in their back yards for eggs.
+More and more suburbanites are keeping a few hens in their backyards for eggs.
 They have names like Matilda or Henrietta, and cozy coops with signs that say ‘Fresh Eggs For Sale.’

 Some of my first chickens had names.
 I’ve had several that followed me around the yard to see what kind of bugs I would stir up.
 We even had a young chicken that would come up on our deck and look in the glass door to see what I was up to.
 However, I never lost sight of the fact that each and every chicken that came to our house was likely to end up on our table eventually.
 Chickens raised on our homestead are livestock.
 I collect the eggs until production tapers off and then they are used for meat.